flecoqui/TestFunctionRestAPI/README.md

 * **Azure Function:** Template ARM to deploy Azure Function https://github.com/flecoqui/TestFunctionRestAPI/tree/master/Azure/101-function </p>
 * **Azure Kubernetes Service:** Template ARM and scripts to deploy Azure Kubernetes Service https://github.com/flecoqui/TestFunctionRestAPI/tree/master/Azure/101-aks</p>

-### DEPLOY REST API ON AZURE KUBERNETES SERVICE USING AZURE CONTAINER REGISTRY:
+### DEPLOY REST API IN A FUNCTION ON AZURE KUBERNETES SERVICE USING AZURE CONTAINER REGISTRY:

 In order to deploy the REST API on Azure Container Instance or Azure Kubernetes, you will use a Powershell script on Windows and a Bash script on Linux with the following parameters:</p>
 * **ResourceGroupName:**						The name of the resource group used to deploy Azure Function, Azure App Service and Virtual Machine</p>